edgehog-device-manager/edgehog-device-runtime/edgehog-device-runtime-forwarder/README.md

 ### Connection

-- Defines `Connection` and `ConnectionHandle` structs.
+- Defines `Connection` and `ConnectionHandle` structs, necessary to create new connections.
+At the moment, the only supported connections types are HTTP and WebSocket.
-- Creates a new connection.
 - Spawns Tokio tasks responsible for managing connections.
-- Sends HTTP requests (e.g., to ttyd) and encodes responses into protobuf messages.
+- Sends messages and encodes responses into protobuf messages.

 ### Messages